openops/mom/README.md

 ### BackboneJS

 Backbone is being used because of the control it gives us in how we want to create the app.
 It gives us all the tools we need in order to create a scalable application.
-Backbone also gives us access to a large resource of tools to help us achieve our goals.
+Backbone also gives us access to a large community to help us achieve our goals.

 ## The Plan